bitfocus/companion-module-analogway-awj/README.md

 ## :warning: Attention

 Starting with release 2.4.0 this module supports also software version 4.x of the LivePremier series.
-Analog Way did change some internal paths with v4.0 If you are upgrading this module from an earlier version and have programmed AWJ get or AWJ replace actions or custom feedbacks, make sure that the paths you are using are not affected from that change or change them accordingly.
+Analog Way did change many internal paths with v4.0 If you are upgrading this module from an earlier version and have programmed AWJ get or AWJ replace actions or custom feedbacks, make sure that the paths you are using are not affected from that change or change them accordingly.
 Otherwise these actions and feedbacks may stop working or give wrong results.

 ## :rocket: Version history: